keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

   ```

 1. **Install an Ingress-Controller and create an Ingress:**
-  Please first install your favorite Ingress-Controller and afterwards apply an Ingress object in the `keptn` namespace,
+  Please first install your favorite Ingress-Controller and then apply an Ingress object in the `keptn` namespace,
   which points to the service `api-gateway-nginx` on port 80.
 Note that the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows to setup TLS encryption.

     Commonly used Ingress-Controller are e.g. Istio and NGINX: